 Mortgages are secured loans that use the value of the home you’re buying as collateral.

 Loans are secured by making a down payment and meeting the lender’s minimum credit score and income requirements.
 Borrowers typically need 20% of the purchase price to avoid private mortgage insurance.
-However, lenders may offer different down payment options and getting a loan with as little as 3% down is often possible.
+However, lenders may offer different down payment options, and getting a loan with as little as 3% down is often possible.

 Mortgages are repaid over time with interest, and loan terms can run from eight to 30 years.
 Most Americans need a mortgage to afford a home.
 The drawback of a mortgage is if you’re unable to make your monthly payments, the lender can seize the property.

-If you’re already a homeowner and thinking about refinancing your mortgage, check our mortgage refinance calculator and our list of the best mortgage refinance companies to get started.
+If you’re already a homeowner and thinking about refinancing your mortgage, check our mortgage refinance calculator and list of the best mortgage refinance companies to get started.

 Types of mortgage loans